zs-barnes/sicp-exercises/chapter1.md

 ![](count_change_tree.jpg)

 ## Exercise 1.15
 a.
-Based on the subsitiion model, the procedure p will be applied 5 times:
+Based on the substitution model, the procedure p will be applied 5 times:

 ```
 (sine 12.15)